Are you paying your financial adviser too much? Part 3 of 4

-When it comes to seeking financial advice, investing in a financial adviser should be exactly that – an investment.
-In the same way as allocating funds for your children’s future education or buying additional property is an investment, the saying of ‘you get what you pay for’ can certainly be a considerable factor both positive and negative when choosing a financial adviser.
+When it comes to seeking financial advice, investing in a financial adviser should be exactly that – a careful investment.
+In the same way as allocating funds for your children’s future education or buying additional property is an investment, the saying of ‘you get what you pay for’.
 However, is there a possibility you could even be paying too much for financial advice?

 - Your adviser is always on call to answer your questions—no matter what those questions are or when you think of them.

 - Your adviser understands your specific short-term, medium and long-term goals.
-Because we know you, we know what you want and need to achieve those goals.
+Because they take the time to know you, they know what you want and need to achieve those goals.
 Software cannot make decisions based on emotional or long term strategies that are not number related.

-- We highlight the risks and we encourage you to take action.
+- Advisers highlight the risks and encourage you to take action.

-- Unlike ‘Robo’ services, we can help you with often complex tax efficiency, especially where multi jurisdictions are involved.
+- Advisers can help you with often complex tax efficiency, especially where multi jurisdictions are involved.

-- Advisers individually work with hundreds of clients.
-That gives them a lot of experience.
-We know the market, what’s happening, and what it means to you—not just locally, but worldwide.
+- Advisers individually work with multiple types of clients.
+This should give them a variety of experience.
+They should know the market inside out, what’s happening, and what it means to you—not just locally, but worldwide.

-- Most importantly, we’re a partner that you have by your side as a mentor through all of your investments throughout your life and life changes.
+- Most importantly, they should be partner that you have by your side as a mentor through all of your investments throughout your life and life changes.

-I believe each financial advisers’ main focus is providing an exceptional level of service, not just automated investing.
-Although you will pay more for first-class advice, in the long term you will reach, and often exceed, your financial objectives with a committed, understanding, highly-skilled team by your side.
+I believe each financial advisers’ main focus should be providing an exceptional level of service, not just automated investing.
+Although you will initially pay for first-class advice, in the long term you will reach, and often exceed, your financial objectives with a committed, understanding, highly-skilled team by your side.

 The most important is finding an adviser that can direct and upgrade you.
 Ask yourself, if you want a fitness trainer or a tennis coach – what would you expect from them?
 You expect a fitness trainer to be living and breathing their instructions, so take the same approach with your adviser selection.
 If they can’t coach themselves on financial wellness, then on what authority do they coach you.